-The 200 Club works through an annual subscription to shares which qualify the holder to participate in cash prize draws held during the year – usually at the Guild’s annual meeting in spring and at the harvest lunch in autumn.
+The 200 Club works through an annual subscription to shares which qualify the holder to participate in cash prize draws held during the year – usually announced at the Guild’s annual general meeting in spring and at the harvest lunch in autumn.

 You can subscribe to the 200 Club simply by downloading

 Diane Montague, treasurer British Guild of Agricultural Journalists Charitable Trust Chatham House 115 Widmore Road Bromley Kent BR1 3AH Tel: 020 8290 1212. firstname.lastname@example.org

 Supporters of the 200 Club have won these cash prizes: